HannaLAguilar/TV_Script_RNN/README.md

 The project involves:

 * Text processing, normalize and cleaning text:
-   * You can use the functions in `helpers.py` to preprocessing data and save it.
+   * `helpers.py`: to preprocessing data and save it.
-   * `problem_unittests.py` is a collection of functions which serves to test our model.
+   * `problem_unittests.py`: a collection of functions to test the model.
+   * `workspace_utils.py`: a collection of functions to run projects inside Udacity working environment.
 * Train model: LSTM algorithm
 * Generate new script